Electrical Panel Schedule in Projects – 23 Important Notes you need to know

 Now I will give you some bonus points to help you avoid many problems during the panel board’s installation process.

-A- You need to make sure the panel’s location in the electrical panel schedule is the same in the electrical system layout is the same in the architecture layout.
+A- You need to make sure the panel’s location in the electrical panel schedule is the same as the electrical system layout and the architecture layout.

 B- You need to ensure the number of outlets connected to the same circuit is identical between the electrical panel schedule and the system layout.